 A detailed report of a survey carried out in three regions of the proposing Party Burkina Faso (Boucle du Moulhoun, Cascades and Hauts Bassins) on intoxication cases caused by agricultural pesticides is available: Pilot Study on Agricultural Pesticide Poisoning in Burkina Faso.
 Final Report (Toé, 2010).
 The following actions have been undertaken by Burkina Faso in response to the incidents reported:

-- The distribution of the report of the survey to all relevant parties, - A workshop to present and validate the results of the survey was organized to increase awareness among the key stakeholders, - The process to take a decision to prohibit the product will be launched by the SCP at its next meeting.
+- The distribution of the report of the survey to all relevant parties, - A workshop to present and validate the results of the survey was organized to increase awareness among the key stakeholders.